aptos-labs/developer-docs/docs/standards/fungible-asset.md

 ): Object<Metadata>
 ```

-The creator has the opportunity to define a name, symbol, decimals, icon uri, project uri, and whether the total supply for the FA has a maximum.
+The creator has the opportunity to define a name, symbol, decimals, icon URI, project URI, and whether the total supply for the FA has a maximum.
 The following applies:

 - The first three of the above (`name`, `symbol`, `decimals`, `icon_uri`, `project_uri`) are purely metadata and have no impact for on-chain
   applications.
 Some applications may use decimals to equate a single Coin from a fractional coin.